Test ID: HSMWB Hepatosplenomegaly Panel, Blood

 Clinical Information

 Hepatosplenomegaly is a presenting or accompanying feature for many different inborn errors of metabolism.
 It typically is a consequence of chronic hepatic dysfunction or abnormal storage of lipids, sugars, or other improperly metabolized analytes due to a particular enzymatic deficiency.
-The diagnosis can occasionally be narrowed down by consideration of clinical symptoms, however, clinical diagnosis can be difficult due to similarity of clinical features across disorders as well as phenotypic variability.
-Therefore, screening tests can play an important role in the workup of a patient with hepatosplenomegaly and a suspected lysosomal or lipid storage disorder.
+The diagnosis can occasionally be narrowed down by consideration of clinical symptoms; however, clinical diagnosis can be difficult due to similarity of clinical features across disorders as well as phenotypic variability.
+Therefore, screening tests can play an important role in the workup of a patient presenting with hepatosplenomegaly who may have a lysosomal or lipid storage disorder.

-The conditions detected in this assay are cerebrotendinous xanthomatosis, Gaucher disease, and Niemann-Pick disease types A, B, and C.
+The conditions detected in this assay are cerebrotendinous xanthomatosis, Gaucher disease, and Niemann-Pick (NP) disease types A, B (also known as acid sphingomyelinase deficiency), and, with a lower sensitivity and specificity, NPC.

 Onset |